mijahauan/HF-Noise/docs/source/diagnostics/source-identification.md

-# Noise Source Localization Techniques
+# Noise Source Identification Techniques

-These techniques help pinpoint sources of interference, whether from external sources or within the operator’s station.
+These techniques help recognize and locate sources of interference, whether from external sources or within the operator’s station.

 ## Direction-Finding Methods